-The most progressive players are now shifting their attention towards delivering even more value to customers.
+The most progressive players are now shifting their attention towards delivering even more value to customers with digital banking innovations.
 And they are choosing to “outsource” more resource-heavy aspects of service delivery such as KYC, identity management, or regulatory compliance for new types of financial products to third parties.

 Indeed, it makes perfect sense to build a marketplace bank if your goal is to deliver a more diverse product portfolio to customers for an affordable price and fast enough.
 By choosing the route of integrations, your team does not need to create a new infrastructure to support a certain offering.
 Instead, they can focus on devising additional value from the influx of customer data.